Segmenting The Future Of Computing

 So, there’s plenty of doom floating around, along with the now clichéd approach to all things AI, that there’s good tech behind all of the bad things that the tech can do.
 Note that the profits from tobacco helped found the U.S. and twisted science and politics into knots trying not to end up on the ash heap.

-I’ve largely stayed away from playing with any of these AI tools and toys, but I follow the news of the advances on all fronts, and those who do play around with it because, like it or not, those who run the world have decided this is our future.
+I’ve largely stayed away from playing with any of these AI tools and toys, but I follow the news of the advances on all fronts, and those who do play around with it.
+Like it or not, those who run the world have decided this is our future.

 As Natasha MH puts it, not writing about Mythos specifically, but about Artificial Intelligence in general, AI didn’t make you stupid.
 You were already getting there.